windmill-labs/windmilldocs/docs/core_concepts/12_staging_prod/index.md

 :::tip Draft and Deploy

-If you are looking for ways to iterate collaboratively in Windmill, you might be interested by [Draft and Deploy](../0_draft_and_deploy/index.md) that allows to save scripts and flow as: local storage, draft or deployed.
+You might be interested by [Draft and Deploy](../0_draft_and_deploy/index.md) that allows a more lightweight way to staging and prod, which might be sufficient in some cases.

 :::

 ## How it works

-In the `Workspace` menu, go to the "Dev/Staging/Prod" tab and pick a workspace for "Workspace to link to".
+For users with admin rights on the source workspace, in the `Workspace` menu, go to the "Dev/Staging/Prod" tab and pick a workspace for "Workspace to link to".

 ![Link to a workspace](./workspace_to_link_to.png "Link to a workspace")